gaelian/blog-binary-balance/_posts/2010-08-28-compiling-ruby-1-9-2-on-debian-lenny.md

 enki_id: 2
 tags: [ruby, debian]
 ---
 I've just recently been setting up my Debian Lenny web server to run Rails apps.
-So I thought I might document some of what I did for posterity and as a way to give back a little in return for all those blog posts and general instructional texts found on the Internet that have helped me over the years.
+So I thought I might document some of what I did for posterity and as a way to give back a little in return for all those blog posts and general instructional texts found on the Internet that have helped me over the years.<!--more-->

 [Ruby 1.9.0 is already available in the Debian Lenny repositories](http://packages.debian.org/lenny/ruby1.9), so if you're happy with this version you can of course just install the ruby1.9 package and be done with it.
 You could also check what backports are available and stuff.
 But I can't leave well enough alone though so if you're like me, read on.